Complete Travel Guide: Lucknow Best Places to Visit, Foods, Activities, and More

 Local Foods & Eateries in Lucknow

-In Lucknow, people eat Chicken as well as wear Chikan.
+In Lucknow, people eat chicken and wear Chikan.

-Lucknow has probably India’s best taste when it comes to non-vegetarian and vegetarian foods.
+Lucknow probably has India’s best taste in non-vegetarian and vegetarian foods.
 From Biryani to Nimish, you’ll probably spend days if you’re to savor each delicacy the city has to offer.

-Read this crisp Lucknow Food Guide written by Team Misfit Wanderers, and your tongue will remember the taste forever.
+Read this crisp Lucknow Food Guide by Team Misfit Wanderers; your tongue will remember the taste forever.

 Nonetheless, here’s the table of foods & eateries’ names you should check out in Lucknow: